suho/it-university-knowledges/doc/sem7.principles-of-operating-system.md

 | If one process if blocked then no other process can execute               | While one thread is blocked and waiting, another thread in the same task can run |
 | Multiple processes use more resources                                     | Multiple threaded processes use fewer resources                                  |
 | In multiple processes independently of the others                         | One thread can read, write or change another thread's data.                      |

+### Multicore programming ~ Multiprocessor programming
+System with single core, concurrency = execution of thread will be interleaved overtime T1 T2 T3 T4 T1 T2 T3 T4 T1 T2 T3 T4 ...

+System with multicore, concurency = threads can run in parallel T1 T3 T1 T3 T1 T3 ...

+T2 T4 T2 T4 T2 T4 ...

+**Concurency**: It supports more than 1 task by allowing all task to make process

+**Parallelism**: It can perform more than 1 task simultaneously

 ## Memory Management (MM)